mariasarafi/head-md-oracle-of-suits/process/concept-2025-10-11-Kostas-Maria.md

 ## Suitscapes

 <i>Suitscapes</i> is an immersive audiovisual experience in which the user shuffles through the history of suits, exploring their associations with the seasons, the elements, and human emotions.
-By swiping to enter a seasonal landscape surrounded by that season's suits, the user taps on a "suit-friend" to unlock its origin, along with a fun fact.
+A swipe transports the user into a seasonal landscape filled with that season’s suits.
+Tapping a “suit-friend” reveals its origin and a fun fact.
 Accompanied by this suit, they must recover the season's element.
 By recovering the element and performing the corresponding emotional gesture, they gain access to the next seasonal universe.
 At the end of the journey, after recovering all four elements, all suits reunite to celebrate, marking the completion of the player’s quest.

 ## Keyword
 Symbolism